s3gw-tech/s3gw/k8s/README.md

-WORKER_MEM                  : The RAM amount used by a worker node (Vagrant format) WORKER_CPU                  : The CPU amount used by a worker node (Vagrant format) WORKER_DISK_SIZE            : The disk size allocated for a worker node (Vagrant format)
+WORKER_MEM                  : The RAM amount used by a worker node (Vagrant format) WORKER_CPU                  : The CPU amount used by a worker node (Vagrant format) WORKER_DISK_SIZE            : The disk size allocated for a worker node (Vagrant format) LOCAL_CNT_ENG               : The host's local container engine used to build the s3gw container (podman/docker)
 ```

 So, you could start a more specialized build with: